Nigeria: Crude Self-Interests Threatening 2023 Elections, Olawepo-Hashim Warns

-An All Progressives Congress (APC) chieftain, Mr. Gbenga Olawepo-Hashim, has cautioned that the unbridled self-interest of key political actors and political parties pose a threat to the forthcoming 2023 polls.
+An All Progressive Congress (APC) chieftain, Mr. Gbenga Olawepo-Hashim, has cautioned that the unbridled self-interest of key political actors and parties pose a threat to the forthcoming polls.

 He said that is the only way to avoid the current mess in the next election season.

-Olawepo-Hashim's charge comes against the backdrop of rising concern of a possible interim government taking over the reins of power amid rising tensions ahead of the polls which will begin in less than 16 days.
+Olawepo-Hashim's charge comes against the backdrop of rising concern of an interim government taking over the reins of power amid rising tensions ahead of the polls which will begin in less than 16 days.

-The naira redesign policy and fuel scarcity had sparked a crisis within the ruling APC with the presidential candidate, Bola Tinubu, and some APC members accusing a cabal in the Presidential Villa working in cohorts with the PDP, to sabotage their chances of retaining power after the election.
+The naira redesign policy and fuel scarcity had sparked a crisis within the ruling APC with the presidential candidate Bola Tinubu and some APC accusing a cabal in the Villa, working in cohorts with the PDP, to sabotage their chances of retaining power after the election.

-Although PDP has accused the APC of instigating the crisis, its presidential candidate, Atiku Abubakar, has had to grapple with the antics of a group of five governors, who had refused to campaign for him on account of their demand for the PDP national chairman, Dr Iyorchia Ayu, to step down from office.
+Although PDP has accused the APC of instigating the crisis, its presidential candidate, Atiku Abubakar has had to grapple with the antics of a group of five governors, who had refused to campaign for him on account their demand for the PDP national chairman, Dr Iyorchia Ayu's removal.

-"We added too that the indication is that crude and narrow interests of the various power centres will determine the outcomes of Primaries rather than what is best for the country," he said.
+"We added too that the indication is that crude and narrow interests of the various power centres will determine the outcomes of Primaries rather than what is best for the country."

 According to him, "the purchase of delegates' votes like onions and tomatoes, ethnic manipulations and religious bigotry may determine choices rather than the Nation's Good."